The Six Principles of Nurture

 Nurture involves listening and responding; everything is verbalised with an emphasis on the adults engaging with pupils in reciprocal shared activities.
 Children respond to being valued and thought about as individuals.
 In practice this involves noticing and praising small achievements - nothing should be hurried.

-Provision and strategies should be put in place that promote the welfare and wellbeing of children and young people, as well as staff welfare and wellbeing.
+Strategies should be put in place that promote the welfare and wellbeing of children and young people, as well as staff welfare and wellbeing.
 Consider how achievements and attainments are celebrated, and what structures are in place to promote the pupils’ voice.

 4. Language is a vital means of communication